andreeaiana/german-news/README.md

 # renewrs_corpora
 <!-- Topic-specific news corpus collection from German media outlets for the ReNewRS project. -->

-renewrs-corpora offers utilities building topic-specific news corpus collections from online German media outlets.
+renewrs-corpora offers utilities for building topic-specific news corpus collections from online German media outlets.
 Articles relevant for a given topic are retrieved based on keywords stems.
-New topics or customized spiders for additional media outlets can easily be added to the current implementation.

 ## Features
-- It is built using the standard Scrapy project setup and layout.
+- Built using the standard Scrapy project setup and layout.
-- It provides spiders for 42 German media outlets.
+- Provides spiders for 42 German media outlets.
-- It can be extended with new spiders for other outlets, customed pipelines, extension, and middlewares.
+- Can be extended with new spiders for other outlets, customed pipelines, extension, and middlewares.

 ## Extracted information
 renewrs-corpora extracts the following attributes from news articles: